How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 What are the best foods to keep your liver healthy?

-Foods rich in antioxidants and fiber such as green leafy vegetables, citrus fruits, beets, carrots, whole grains, olive oil, and nuts help cleanse the liver and promote its function.
+Eating foods rich in antioxidants and fibre such as green leafy vegetables, citrus fruits, beets, carrots, whole grains, olive oil, and nuts help cleanse the liver and promote its function.
 Avoid fried, processed, and sugary foods that can lead to fatty liver.

 Can I drink coffee if I have a fatty liver?